• 1-3 Days Delivery

 The primer should be applied before the epoxy floor coating.
 It has the additional benefit of making a stronger bond with the primary epoxy floor coating.

 Older garage floors are often contaminated in some way.
-If this is the case, we suggest you clean and mechanically prepare the floor before an oil tolerant primer like FAS 100 Primer is applied.
+If this is the case, we suggest you clean and mechanically prepare the floor before an oil tolerant primer.
 This will reduce the risk of debonding of the epoxy coatings.

 Some garage floors may be suffering from damp.
 If the concrete slab does not have a damp proof membrane then we suggest the floor is mechanically prepared as above before the Epoxy DPM is applied as a primer.
 You can then apply further coats of the epoxy floor coating.